Norman Brooks (swimmer)

 Norman Standish Brooks (11 March 1910 – 23 September 1953) was an English competition swimmer who represented Great Britain in the Olympics and England in the British Empire Games during the late 1920s and early 1930s.
 He competed in freestyle swimming events.

+Biography

+Brooks was born in Ashton-under-Lyne, Greater Manchester, England.

 At the 1928 Summer Olympics in Amsterdam, Netherlands, he competed in the qualifying heats of the men's 100-metre freestyle.
 His time was the 17th best overall; he did not advance to the semi-finals.
+In 1929 he switched clubs from Stalybridge to Oldham Police.

 Two years later he won the silver medal in 100-yards freestyle competition at the inaugural 1930 British Empire Games in Hamilton, Ontario.
 He won a second silver medal as a member of the English men's team in the 4×200-yard freestyle relay.

-Brooks was born in Ashton-under-Lyne, Greater Manchester, England, and died in Oldham, Greater Manchester, England.
-He was 43 years old.
+He died in Oldham, Greater Manchester, England aged 43.